miladt199/Math589A_Fall25_Assignment1/README.md

   * Implement a solver for algebraic equations of the type you derived, Covering linear, quadratic, cubic and quartic equations.

-  * The solveru must not use iteration, but must use a solution in radicals.
+  * Your solver must not use iteration, but must use a solution in radicals.

   * Create a test suite for the solve which will run by runnint `pytest` in the top folder of the repository.

+## Startup code

+  * Files <cubic_solver.py> and <quartic_solver.py> containing
+  the signatures and rudimentary code for the tasks at hand.